xrally/xrally-docs/docs/index.md

 ## xRally framework overview

-The xRally Tool is build on top of an automated testing framework that allows code-free testing, by providing:
+The xRally Tool is built on top of an automated testing framework that allows code-free testing, by providing:

 - Command Line Interface & Python binding
 - Persistent storage for configuration environments and test results